Two-timescale Extragradient for Finding Local Minimax Points: Proofs and Missing Details for Section

 Now, observe that if $\varrho_j > 1$, then $\iota_j = 0$.
 Hence, in the case where $\varrho_j > 1$, there is no loss of generality when considering it as having $\varrho_j = 1$ and $\zeta_j = 0$.
 In other words, by allowing $\zeta_j = 0$, we may assume that the Puiseux expansion of $\lambda_j$ is of the form \

 This suggests a reparametrization, say for example letting $\sqrt{\epsilon} = \delta$, so that the Puiseux series can be dealt as if it is an ordinary power series.

 In case where an eigenvalue of a perturbed linear operator (on a finite dimensional space) admits a power series expansion, much more is known on quantitative results regarding the coefficients of that power series.
 For instance, the following proposition summarizes the discussions made in Sections~I.5.3, II.2.2, and II.3.1 in \citep{Kato13}.
-For the details and the proof of the statements, see the original reference. \begin{proposition} Consider a convergent perturbation series $\vecT(\varkappa) = \vecT_0 + \varkappa \vecT_1 + \varkappa^2 \vecT_2 + \cdots$.
-Suppose that $\lambda_0$ is a simple eigenvalue of $\vecT_0$, and define where $\Gamma$ is a positively oriented simple closed contour around $\lambda_0$ which does not contain any other eigenvalues of $\vecT_0$.
-Then, there exists an eigenvalue $\lambda(\varkappa)$ of a perturbed operator $\vecT(\varkappa)$ such that $\lambda(0) =\lambda_0$, which admits a power series expansion Here, it holds that Moreover, let $R$ be the radius of convergence of the power series \eqref{eqn:lambda-series}, then for nonnegative constants $a$ and $c$ such that $\norm{\vecT_n} \leq a c^{n-1}$ for all $n =1, 2, \dots$, whose existence are guaranteed from the fact that the perturbation series is convergent, it holds that and there exists a positive constant $\rho$ such that \end{proposition} The operator $\vecP_{\lambda_0}$ defined as in \eqref{eqn:eigenprojection} is called the \emph{eigenprojection} of $\vecT_0$ for $\lambda_0$.
-If $\vecT_0$ is additionally assumed to be normal, we have the following characterization of the eigenprojection for $\lambda_0$. \begin{lemma} Suppose that $\lambda_0$ is a simple eigenvalue of a normal operator $\vecT_0$.
-Let $\vecw$ be the unit norm eigenvector of $\vecT_0$ associated with $\lambda_0$.
-Then, $\vecP_{\lambda_0} = \vecw\vecw^\top$. \end{lemma} \begin{proof} Since $\vecT_0$ is normal, it admits a diagonalization $\vecT_0 = \vecW \vecTheta \vecW^\top$, where we may assume without loss of generality that $\vecTheta = \diag\{\theta_1, \theta_2, \dots\}$ with $\theta_1 = \lambda_0$, and $\vecW$ is a unitary matrix with its first column being $\vecw$.
-Then, by definition \eqref{eqn:eigenprojection}, it holds that where in the fourth line we use the fact that $\Gamma$ encloses $\lambda_0 = \theta_1$ but no other eigenvalues of $\vecT_0$. \end{proof}
+For the details and the proof of the statements, see the original reference. \begin{prop} Consider a convergent perturbation series $\mT(\varkappa) = \mT_0 + \varkappa \mT_1 + \varkappa^2 \mT_2 + \cdots$.
+Suppose that $\lambda_0$ is a simple eigenvalue of $\mT_0$, and define where $\Gamma$ is a positively oriented simple closed contour around $\lambda_0$ which does not contain any other eigenvalues of $\mT_0$.
+Then, there exists an eigenvalue $\lambda(\varkappa)$ of a perturbed operator $\mT(\varkappa)$ such that $\lambda(0) =\lambda_0$, which admits a power series expansion Here, it holds that Moreover, let $R$ be the radius of convergence of the power series \eqref{eqn:lambda-series}.
+Then, the fact that the perturbation series is convergent guarantees the existence of nonnegative constants $a$ and $c$ satisfying $\norm{\mT_n} \leq a c^{n-1}$ for all $n =1, 2, \cdots$.
+For such $a$ and $c$ it holds that and there exists a positive constant $\rho$ such that \end{prop} The operator $\mP_{\lambda_0}$ defined as in \eqref{eqn:eigenprojection} is called the \emph{eigenprojection} of $\mT_0$ for $\lambda_0$.
+If $\mT_0$ is additionally assumed to be normal, we have the following characterization of the eigenprojection for $\lambda_0$. \begin{lem} Suppose that $\lambda_0$ is a simple eigenvalue of a normal operator $\mT_0$.
+Let $\vw$ be the unit norm eigenvector of $\mT_0$ associated with $\lambda_0$.
+Then, $\mP_{\lambda_0} = \vw\vw^\top$. \end{lem} \begin{proof} Because $\mT_0$ is normal, it admits a diagonalization $\mT_0 = \mW \mTheta \mW^\top$, where we may assume without loss of generality that $\mTheta = \diag\{\theta_1, \theta_2, \dots\}$ with $\theta_1 = \lambda_0$ and $\mW$ is a unitary matrix with its first column being $\vw$.
+Then, by definition \eqref{eqn:eigenprojection}, it holds that where in the fourth line we use the fact that $\Gamma$ encloses $\lambda_0 = \theta_1$ but no other eigenvalues of $\mT_0$. \end{proof}